baturayozcan/ansible-windows/installation.md

-# How to install and configure Ansible on CentOS in order to manage Windows hosts remotely from a central machine?
+# How to install and configure Ansible on CentOS in order to manage Windows hosts?